watson-developer-cloud/assistant-with-discovery/README.md

   ![](readme_images/deployapp1.PNG)<br>
   This performs multiple actions:
     - Creates the app
-    - Creates a Document Conversion service instance for use with the Retrieve & Rank tooling
     - Creates a Conversation service instance that the user needs for workspace creation
-    - Creates a Retrieve & Rank service instance<br>
+    - Creates a Discovery service instance for long-tail answers<br>

   The status of the deployment is shown.
 This can take some time.

   ![](readme_images/createproject.PNG)
 4. Once your app has deployed, select VIEW YOUR APP.<br>
   ![](readme_images/viewyourapp.PNG)<br>
-5. This lauches more actions, including:
-  - Creating a SOLR cluster, config, and collection in the Retrieve & Rank service
-  - Ingesting documents into the collection
-  - Creating a trained ranker to aide in answering questions

   A dialog shows the progress.

   ![](readme_images/deployPicture.PNG)

-  When setup is complete, you are informed that you need to add a WORKSPACE_ID.<br>
+  When setup is complete, you are informed that you need to add environment variables.<br>
   <a name="returnbluemix">
-6. Navigate to your Bluemix Dashboard and [import a workspace](#workspace).
-Setup your workspace then <b>return to these steps</b>.
+5. Navigate to the Conversations service in your Bluemix Dashboard and [import a workspace](#workspace).
+Set up your workspace then <b>return to these steps</b>.
 </a><br>
+6. Navigate to the Discovery service in your Bluemix Dashboard and [ingest the provided documents into a new Discovery collection](#ingestion).
+Afterwards, <b>return to these steps</b>.
-7. After you have set up a workspace, [add the WORKSPACE_ID environment variable](#env).
+7. After you have set up a workspace, [add your environment variables](#env) to your Bluemix app.

 <a name="local">
 # Getting Started locally